jlfranklin/techbook/docs/00-engineering/engineering-roles.md

 | Risk Evaluation            | Awareness |

-### Front-end Lead
+### Front End Lead

-Our Front-end Leads are responsible for projects, people, and innovations.
+Our Front End Leads are responsible for projects, people, and innovations.
 This requires a broad skill set for interacting and communicating with multiple teams and "pre-sales" activities.
 Often, they will provide training, documentation, ticketing, code-reviews, and mentorship while supporting personnel management.
 It is expected that leads will have a deeper understanding of the technology stack and how to implement strategic solutions within projects that reduce risk and provide project success.

 Responsible for project deliverables, ensuring that: